 After months of physical therapy and relying on caretakers, I got just a small glimpse into the plight of those living with injury, disability, and disease.
 It was an eye-opening experience that led to a new dialog with potential customers, which inspired us to help those who fall outside of the traditional fitness mold gain unprecedented access to a new way of staying healthy and strong.

 Today, I use Excy 5 to 6 days a week for 20 minute upper and lower body high intensity interval training and to keep my injured leg in motion to maintain strength and mobility.

 Mike has spent over 30 years at the forefront of technology innovations, being part of the prototyping teams for now-ubiquitous products like tablets, simulators, and robotics.
-He even helped Johnny Carson, and a national TV audience, get their first glimpse of virtual reality.
+He even helped Johnny Carson, and a national TV audience, get their first glimpse of virtual reality in the 80s.
 An early retired wiz kid with a lifelong passion for cycling, Mike’s career spans innovative hardware and software development at Perceptronics, Video Products Group and MRV.
 He brings tremendous manufacturing, operations, and product development knowledge to Excy.